drjackyl/DJiRData/README.md

 ## Future

-* All data listed in the table under "Supported Data".
+* All data available at the "new" Data-API.
-* JSON-data available on the website.
+* Support for legacy-data will be removed at some point and no longer exended for now.
-* Usability of the package on other platforms than Apple, gating types, which require NSFoundation to be present.
+* Better usability of the package on other platforms than Apple, better gating types, which require NSFoundation to be present.

 ## Breaking Changes

+### &lt; v0.4

+The so far available types, which were generated from the data retrieved from the endpoints exposed by the website, have been moved as nested types to a new type Legacy, eg. `Legacy.CSVEventResult` and `Legacy.IRData`.

 ### &lt; v0.3